Remove last word

 How this formula works

 This formula uses the MID function to remove the last word from a text string.
-It does this by extracting text starting at character 1 and ending before the last word.
-Almost all of the work is in finding out where to stop.
-In other words, the challenge is to figure out where to stop.
+The main challenge is to figure out where the last word begins.

 Working from the inside-out, we use the LEN and SUBSTITUTE functions to count how many spaces appear in the next: